ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 RISK TAKER OVERVIEW:

 You are decisive with your money.
 You are quick to spend when you can see potential and the possibilities that lie ahead.
-Additionally, you don’t get bogged down in details that might hold you back from new ventures.
+Additionally, you don’t get dragged down with details that might hold you back from new ventures.

 - OF PEOPLE THAT HAVE TAKEN THE ASSESSMENT HAVE A SECONDARY RISK TAKER PERSONALITY.

 You and a friend decide to go on a “get out of dodge” weekend in another state.
 Your Spender Money Personality’s first thought is, “Boom!
 This is going to be great!
 Where are we going to stay?
 Where are we going to eat?
 No limits!
 Let’s just have a blast.”
 Then, your Risk Taker pops in and says, “Whatever we do, we have to stay at a place we’ve never stayed before, and I can’t wait to try all of the different restaurants!”
-There is no clash between your two Money Personalities –it’s all about the free spirit of spending whatever is necessary for new adventures.
+There is no clash between your two Money Personalities – it’s all about the free spirit of spending no allotted amount is necessary for new adventures.

 Your Core Characteristics